What is a Purchase Agreement?

 The majority of buyers know about the house inspection contingency, which covers a basic assessment of the exterior and interior of the home, as well as its systems, but did you understand house inspections can likewise be useful to sellers too?

-The Three Most Common Home Buying Inspection Contingencies Explained
+The Three Most Common Home-Buying Contingencies of a Real Estate Purchase Agreement Explained

 - Appraisal Contingency – When you purchase a home, you expect to receive what you were led to believe you purchased, right?
 Right!
 What the appraisal contingency clause can do for you is protect you as the buyer if and when an appraisal of the property comes back significantly under the initially stated value and price of the home.